-Pending before the Court is the government’s motion to dismiss the action for lack of jurisdiction, which the Tribes have opposed.
-In 2009 the Tribes represented by NARF in this case were among the over 90 Tribes who wrote President Obama regarding his campaign promise to resolve equitably all Indian trust fund mismanagement litigation against the federal government, by beginning settlement negotiations in this case and other tribal trust cases.
-In 2010 and 2011 NARF attorneys along with the attorneys for dozens of other Tribes litigating trust accounting and mismanagement claims coordinated and attended many meetings hosted by the President’s appointees in Washington, D.C. in preparation for settlement negotiations.
-In December 2011 active claims settlement negotiations on a tribe-by-tribe basis began for many Tribes.
-To date, 31 of NARF’s client Tribes in this case have reached settlement agreements with the United States.
-These settlement agreements have been filed in, and approved by, the Court.
-Per the settlement agreements, once the Tribes have received their settlement payments their claims are dismissed with prejudice.
-NARF continues to represent its remaining client Tribes in this case in their on-going settlement negotiations.
+Pending before the court is the government’s motion to dismiss the action for lack of jurisdiction, which the tribes have opposed.
+In 2009, the tribes represented by NARF in this case were among the over 90 tribes who wrote President Obama regarding his campaign promise to resolve equitably all Indian trust fund mismanagement litigation against the federal government, by beginning settlement negotiations in this case and other tribal trust cases.
+In 2010 and 2011, NARF attorneys along with the attorneys for dozens of other tribes litigating trust accounting and mismanagement claims coordinated and attended many meetings hosted by the President’s appointees in Washington, D.C. in preparation for settlement negotiations.
+In December 2011, active claims settlement negotiations on a tribe-by-tribe basis began for many tribes.
+To date, 38 of NARF’s client tribes in this case have reached settlement agreements or other resolution of their claims with the United States.
+The settlement agreements have been filed in, and approved by, the court.
+Per the settlement agreements, once the tribes have received their settlement payments their claims are dismissed with prejudice.
+NARF continues to represent its remaining client tribes in this case in their on-going settlement negotiations.